preetijuturu/p280s21project3/README.md

 	* size of polygon depends on the spatial distribution of the points
 	* Polygons will have score of schools with EJ Layer
 	* Veroni is another layer that we are adding to our map.
+	* Okay to combine NCES/SEDA/ACS/EJ Data by GeoId.
+Work from one file.
 * Wednesday night Professor will do a demo on how to use the veroni method
 * Policy Perspective of Project: Purposes of project does not require policy recommendation- optional
 	* we can touch on policy implications